TOKYO (Reuters) - Yumiko Okubo, 71, had forgotten how to heat up food.

 Japanese with dementia will hold about 215 trillion yen ($2 trillion) in financial assets by 2030, compared with 143 trillion yen now, according to estimates by Dai-ichi Life Research.

-Many companies now face risks in doing business with people with dementia, whose families may return later to ask that the transaction be canceled, said Jin Narumoto, professor of psychiatry at Kyoto Prefectural University of Medicine.
+Many companies now face risks in doing business with people with dementia, whose families may return later to ask that the transaction be cancelled, said Jin Narumoto, professor of psychiatry at Kyoto Prefectural University of Medicine.

 A survey by Narumoto and three other researchers found about 30 percent of dementia patients and families have experienced financial losses because of the condition.